Skip to main content

 The Role of a Business Associate

 The digital age introduced a new layer of complexity.
 Covered entities do not operate in a vacuum; they rely on a vast network of third-party vendors and services.
 To account for this, HIPAA established the category of a “business associate.”
-A is a person or entity that performs certain functions or activities on behalf of, or provides services to, a covered entity, which involves the use or disclosure of PHI.
+A business associate is a person or entity that performs certain functions or activities on behalf of, or provides services to, a covered entity, which involves the use or disclosure of PHI.

 This could be a company providing data analysis services to a hospital, a cloud storage provider hosting electronic health records, or a software developer whose application is used by a clinic to manage patient care.
 When a wellness app enters into a formal agreement with your doctor’s office to monitor your blood pressure, it transitions from a simple consumer product to a business associate, and in doing so, becomes obligated to protect your data under HIPAA law.